XRG2014/xrg2014.github.io/about.md

 ___

-This website is XRG2014's (me) website.
+This website belongs to XRG2014 (aka.
+SnurfTech).

 It also shows my public repositories.